To view the Fair Processing Notice for Extended Access, please scroll to the bottom of the Extended Access page.

 The employees and Partners of the Surgery use electronic and paper records to create and maintain an in-depth history of your NHS medical care at the Surgery and elsewhere, to help ensure you receive the best possible healthcare.
 Anyone who accesses your data within the Surgery can only do so using a ‘smartcard’ that identifies him/her and what he/she accessed.

-We comply with the Data Protection Act in ensuring your personal information is as confidential and secure as possible.
+We comply with the General Data Protection Regulation in ensuring your personal information is as confidential and secure as possible.

 WHAT INFORMATION DO YOU HOLD?

 Records which The New Dispensary Surgery holds about you may include the following information;

 - Details about you, such as your address, legal representative, emergency contact details

 - Any contact the Surgery has had with you, such as appointments, telephone conversations and letters.

 - Notes and reports about your physical (including sexual) and mental health

 - Results of investigations such as laboratory tests, x-rays etc